 This course centers on the study of shapes.
-Students will investigate new situations, discovering relationships, and figuring out what strategies can be used to solve problems.
+Students will investigate new situations, discover relationships, and figure out what strategies can be used to solve problems.
 Students will collaborate with other students as members of study teams.
 By the end of the year students will have an understanding of a variety of geometric principles and properties that govern the world around us.

-Algebra 2 (Yearlong)
+Algebra 2 (Yearlong) Prereq: Algebra 1, Geometry